Gorky64/PlayBass/README.md

 ![alt text](http://i.imgur.com/3W6CZvA.jpg "Play Bass")

-This is my first Android application which was a part of Android programming course that i took.
+This is my first Android application.

 #App Intro
 This application uses App Intro library which you can check out [here.](https://github.com/apl-devs/AppIntro)

 #About the application
 * The app uses MediaPlayer to reproduce notes on a bass guitar.
-(SoundPool can be used instead).
 * The goal was to play a sound while the button is pressed and then stop the sound on button release.

 #The code
 Lets start with a basic On Touch Listener used for the buttons.